ipo-exe/flare/docs/datetime.md

 ```

 Where:
-- `timestamp_start` is the starting time of the interval (inclusive);
+- `timestamp_start` is the starting time of the interval (inclusive lower limit);
-- `timestamp_stop` is the stopping time of the interval (exclusive).
+- `timestamp_stop` is the stopping time of the interval (exclusive upper limit).

-> Note: by ending time means exclusive means that at that moment the timerange is no longer valid.
+> Note: by exclusive upper limit Flare means that at that moment the timerange is no longer valid.
 > Hence, in a timerange of `2020u2030` the year 2030 is not included.

 ### Examples of Timeranges